Saikia

 Saikia was a Paik officer of the Ahom militia who led a hundred paiks.
-There was a similar office in the Koch kingdom as well.
-As it was a purely administrative position, the title holder could belong to diverse ethnic groups.
-Today, this title is used as a surname by people of various ethnic origins.
-It is found among Kaibarta community.
-The Saikia in the Paik system was higher in rank to the Bora (in charge of 20 paiks) but lower in rank to the Hazarika (in charge of a thousand paiks).
+The Koch kingdom had a similar system in place.
+As it was a purely administrative position, the title holder could belong to diverse ethnic groups or religions.
+Today, this title is used as a surname by Assamese people of various ethnic origins.
+The post of Saikia in the Paik system was higher in rank to the Bora (in charge of 20 paiks) but lower in rank to the Hazarika (in charge of a thousand paiks).